Interscope Records: 2000–2010: Departure of Field, DreamWorks, Cherrytree Records and Beats

-On September 23, 2003, Interscope/Flip Records released Limp Bizkit's fourth album Results May Vary, selling 325,000 copies in the first week.
-Debuting at No. 3 on Billboard 200, ending Limp's number 1 streak from their previous releases.
-It would go on to be certified Gold in 2003 and later Platinum in 2008.
-Ending Limp Bizkit's commercial peak, the album would be their lowest-selling of their career up to that point.
-The band would go in hiatus in 2006, after releasing The Unquestionable Truth (Part 1), their first EP and later their first greatest hits album called Greatest Hitz in 2005.
-They both would sell 2,000,000 and 3,500,000 for a combined total of 5,500,000 worldwide.

 In November 2003, Universal Music Group acquired DreamWorks Records and in 2004 it was merged into Interscope Geffen A&M. The DreamWorks A&R staff was retained, and the label's artists were divided between Geffen and Interscope.
 Among others, Interscope inherited Blink-182, The All-American Rejects, and Nelly Furtado.
 G-Unit artist Lloyd Banks released his debut studio album, The Hunger for More in June 2004 through Interscope.
 Anchored by the success of the single, On Fire, the album debuted atop the Billboard 200 and achieved platinum status by the RIAA.

 In March 2005, Interscope launched Cherrytree Records with Martin Kierszenbaum, its head of international operations.
 Kierszenbaum, also a producer and A&R executive, focused initially on developing artists from outside the United States.
 Feist and Robyn were among Cherrytree's first artists.

 Four of Interscope's releases were in the top 10 of the year end sales charts in 2005: The Massacre (50 Cent) at number one, Encore (Eminem) at number two, Love.Angel.Music.Baby.
 (Gwen Stefani) at number six, and How to Dismantle an Atomic Bomb (U2) at number eight.
 The Game's The Documentary appeared at number 16, and The Black Eyed Peas album Monkey Business charted at number 18.

 In 2006, Dre and Iovine established Beats Electronics.
 Dre had been approached by his attorney to start a line of sneakers, and when he told Iovine about the idea, Iovine said: "You know speakers, not sneakers."
 'Beats by Dr. Dre Studio Headphones' were introduced in January 2008 at the annual Consumer Electronics Show.
 "It took us two years to get them right, but when I heard I knew it was going to be big," Iovine said in 2010.
 "It's just like listening to a hit record."
 The marketing for Beats integrated endorsements from Interscope artists including Gwen Stefani, M.I.A. and Pharrell, Lady Gaga, and will.i.am.